Umberleigh: Norman Conquest

 Immediately prior to the Norman Conquest of England in 1066 the manor of Umberleigh had been held by Brictric, as recorded in the Domesday Book of 1086.
 He was probably the great Saxon thane Brictric son of Algar.
 A person named Brictric was also the pre-Conquest holder of the single possession in Dorset of the Church of the Holy Trinity of Caen, the post-Conquest holder of Umberleigh.

 In the Domesday Book of 1086 Umberlei is listed as the sole possession of the Eccl(esi)a (de) S(ancta) Trinitat(e) Cadom(ensis), the Church of the Holy Trinity of Caen, Normandy, the 12th-century Norman church of which survives today as the Abbaye de Sainte-Trinité, also known as the Abbaye aux Dames ("Abbey of Ladies"), due to the fact it was founded by William the Conqueror (1066–1087) and his wife Matilda of Flanders, before the Norman Conquest of England, as a Benedictine monastery for women.
 The building work began in 1062 and finished in 1130.

 Umberleigh subsequently became a holding of the feudal barony of Gloucester, granted by King William II (1087–1100) to Robert FitzHamon (d.
-1107), whose daughter and sole heiress Maud married Robert de Caen, natural son of King Henry I (1100–1135).
+1107), whose daughter and sole heiress Maud married Robert de Caen, natural (ie. illegitimate) son of King Henry I (1100–1135).